 Terms and Conditions

 Bookings are taken on a first-come-first served basis and are secured once a full booking form and payment have been received.
-Payments can be made by bank transfer or by cleared cheque, details of which will be provided on our full booking form.
+Payments can be made by bank transfer, PAYPAL or by cleared cheque, details of which will be provided on our full booking form.
 Some sessions are booked directly through Eventbrite or other third party webiste/organisations.

 Bookings are to be made in block sessions where specified.
-We cannot accept bookings for partial sessions of an advertised course (unless specified otherwise at the time of booking) Some sessions run on a daily basis and can be booked as advertised.
+We cannot accept bookings for partial sessions of an advertised course (unless specified otherwise at the time of booking) Some sessions run on individual basis and can be booked as advertised.

 Course bookings can be taken once course times and dates have been released.
 This will usually happen approximately 4-6 weeks before the course start dates.
 This information will be released via our website and social media pages.
 We will also provide notification of bookings via our newsletter.

 Some courses are offered as a full half-term block (usually approximately 6 weeks/sessions) and some offer a 3 or 4 week block booking option.
 If you choose to book a three or four week block, you may be able to extend your booking if places are available.
 You will be asked to pay the outstanding balance for the full sessions.
 Existing bookings would get priority.

 If we are forced to cancel a session or sessions, due to staff absence or if instructed by the Government, then we will offer you a full refund for any missed sessions only.
 In all other circumstances, the refund policy below applies.
 Sessions are refunded based on a singular session cost by calculating the individual session cost and multiplying by the number of sessions missed.
 Session cost is worked out as an equal cost per session.